 It was the third time Brooks has been arrested this year, and it came just hours after his colleagues deemed the Democrat from North Las Vegas to be too dangerous to serve out his term.

 Brooks was first arrested on Jan.
 19 for investigation of threatening other legislators, including Assembly Democratic Speaker Marilyn Kirkpatrick.
 Police said a search turned up a gun and ammunition in his car.
-He has not been charged in that case.

 He was arrested again on Feb.
 10—less than a week after being sworn into office—following a domestic dispute at the home of his estranged wife, where he allegedly tried to grab an officer's gun.
 Brooks faces a court hearing in May in Las Vegas on one felony and three lesser charges.

 At Tuesday's hearing, Brooks appeared downtrodden and had a small bandage on his cheek and some bruising under his eye, according to the Barstow Desert Dispatch ( http://bit.ly/XbXd6d).

 He asked that his $100,000 bail be reduced so his family could enter him into psychiatric care.
 However, Judge John Gibson advised Brooks that the request could potentially be incriminating because it would require him to answer questions about the case.